7 reasons to bring an entourage to open mic

 Some open mics and slams even draw what I’d call true audience—people who come expressly to see the show even thought they don’t personally know anyone on the list and aren’t gonna be taking notes for course credit.
 But that’s the exception.

 The norm is an audience populated mostly by people rooting specifically for one poet or musician.
+And if that sounds self-serving, it’s only because it absolutely and unequivocally is.

 More importantly, it’s exactly as it needs to be.